khangsheng1/Sheng-Khang-MT-Data-Analytics-Portfolio/POC/NOVA_Glucometer_Error_Study/ReadMe.md

 ## Core visuals

-## Core visuals

 1. KPI cards for:
      - Total Number of Tests
      - Total Errors
      - Error Rate
      - Estimated spend on errors (optional, based on a per-event cost you define)
 2. Bar chart of **Flow Error** by count
 3. Bar chart of **Location** by count
 4. Table of **Operator Full Name** with counts (names redacted here)
 5. Column chart of **Error Count by Month** using Month from the date dimension
 6. Date range slicer bound to the calendar

+## Notes and tips
+- The monthly totals in Table2 are static and must be updated when a new month completes.
+- Keep filter direction single from Table2 to Table1 when relating on ```Month #```.
+For multi-year reports, include ```Year``` in the relationship key or rely on the TREATAS pattern above

+## Limitations
+- Patient level data is not included here and is redacted in production workbooks
+- Manual refresh of Table2 is required unless you automate extraction
+- Operator names are removed in shared screenshots for privacy

+## Future improvements
+- Automate population of Table2 from LIS or instrument logs
+- Add thresholds and conditional formatting for high error months
+- Drill-through pages for device and operator performance
+- Dataflow or pipeline for scheduled refresh in the service

+## Tools Used
+- Power BI Service
+- DAX
+- Excel for pre-processing Nova exports

+## Disclaimer
+This dashboard uses de-identified, internal quality improvement data.
+All operator names are redacted.
+No patient identifiable information is stored in this repository.
+The visualizations are for process monitoring and do not represent clinical performance or outcomes.